 Figure 1.
 Survival deviations by year and age estimated by models in which only numbers-at-age (NAA) were random effects.
+Base = the statistical catch-at-age model with recruitment as random effects without autocorrelation.
+NAA-1 = autocorrelated recruitment.
+The models in the right column treat all NAA as random effects with different correlation structures.
+IID = independent and identically distributed, i.e. no correlation.
 The vertical dashed line denotes the terminal year in the assessment, 2018.